khanalsadeeksha-hub/Biol_217_omics/README.md

 #January – February 2026
 #Christian ALbrechts Universitat zu Kiel

-#this was taught by Taught by: Cynthia, Katharina, Almut, Hendrik, and Vincent and AG Schmitz-Streit
+#this was taught by: Cynthia, Katharina, Almut, Hendrik, and Vincent and AG Schmitz-Streit

 #This repository contains the codes and results from this course.